 - If it is determined that an organization has misrepresented the number of residents on their roster in order to meet the minimum occupancy requirement, they will be held accountable to the aforementioned guidelines, and the possibility of additional fees or sanctions will be considered by Housing Services.

 The chapter must designate one individual to serve as the House Manager.
 This individual will be responsible for:

-- Reading, understanding, and ensuring chapter compliance with all applicable policies, procedures, deadlines, and documentation associated with Greek Housing.
+- Reading, understanding, and ensuring chapter compliance with all applicable policies, procedures, deadlines, and documentation associated with fraternity and sorority life housing.

-- Maintaining regular communication with the Housing Services Facilities Coordinator assigned to the building.
-This includes a weekly meeting with the Facilities Coordinator during the fall and spring semesters.
+- Maintaining regular communication with the Housing Services Facility Coordinator assigned to the building.
+This includes a bi-weekly meeting with the Facility Coordinator during the fall and spring semesters.

 - Submitting all common area maintenance requests on behalf of the chapter.

 - Attending any House Manager trainings or meetings.